 OVO’s Drive Anytime plan

-To take part in OVO’s type of use tariff, called Drive Anytime, you need to be an OVO customer and charge your EV via an OVO smart charger.
+To take part in OVO’s type of use tariff, called Drive Anytime, you need to be an OVO Drive customer and charge your EV via a smart charger.

 It’s also worth noting that while OVO claims its tariffs provide 100% renewable energy, it doesn’t source the power directly from generators itself but relies on REGOs - a contentious form of certification some regard as greenwashing.